pkhosra2/VLFeat-Face-Recognition-Algorithm/README.md

 # VLFeat SVM-Face-Recognition-Algorithm
-This purpose of this algorithm is to use the VLfeat library to distinguish between an image with a face and an image without a face using the built in Support Vecotr Machine Algorithm in the VLFet Library.
+This purpose of this algorithm is to use the VLfeat library to distinguish between an image with a face and an image without a face using the built in Support Vecotr Machine Algorithm in the VLFeat Library.

 ## Introduction